MFM Reader

 The following assumes a normal 3 1/2 inch HD floppy format.
 But in general it is applicable to all MFM formatted media.
 First we need to know that the data written to a floppy has a certain structure.
 Information is written on either side of a disk in tracks.
 To access a track the read/write head must be placed over the correct track and the correct side must be selected.

 In order to be able to retrieve data the user data is written in blocks.
-Each block of user data is prepended with a header and a trailer.
+Each block of user data is prepended with a header and followed by a trailer.
 These are called data record or sector.
 To be able to retrieve the correct sector each sector is preceded with an address record.
 The address record uses almost the same header and trailer as a data sector.

 The header in our case consists of 12 sync bytes, 3 sync marks and the record identification mark.